raulemm7/socialize.me/README.md

 Lazy loading for efficient message display.

+Personalized post suggestions based on common interests. (in development)

 This project showcases my ability to create user-centered and scalable solutions, combining robust backend development with a modern frontend design.